-The ship rat, which is more common, has a tail larger than its body and ears that cover the eyes when pressed forward.
-Also known as the black rat, this rat is the deadliest predator of New Zealand’s native birds.
-An expert tree climber, it was first seen in New Zealand in 1862 and the disappearance of large populations of saddleback, stitchbird and bellbird immediately followed.
-Both of the European species are associated with human activity and are found in houses, tips, waterways and cropland.
+The ship rat has a tail longer than its body, and ears that cover the eyes when pressed forward.
+An expert tree climber, it is the most common rat in forests and a deadly predator of New Zealand’s native birds, especially while the birds are nesting.
+Ship rats were first seen in New Zealand in 1862 and the disappearance of large populations of saddleback, stitchbird and bellbird immediately followed.
+Ship rats nest above the ground in epiphytes, tree hollows, or make a ball of leaves among the branches.
+Ship rats are also associated with human activity and are found in buildings, rubbish dumps, orchards and hedges.

 For larger birds, such as the kiwi, rats are not a predator but a competitor because the invertebrate diet of rats and kiwi is almost identical; both forage for surface invertebrates.
 In autumn and winter ship rats spend more time on the ground and the intake of invertebrates is high and plant material low.
 In summer ground is harder to probe and more insects are taken from the surface.
 Young kiwi have short bills and depend on surface insects.
 Competition from rats slows the growth rate of kiwi chicks therefore they take longer to reach the weight of one kilogram when they are safe from stoat predation.